Characters page for Dissidia Final Fantasy: Opera Omnia, with characters from the spinoff games in the series.

 - Death from Above: Both Judgment Blade and Hallowed Bolt strike her enemies from above.

 - Lady of War: Other party members note that Agrias is experienced in battle and a sight to behold.

 - Non-Elemental: All of her attacks are actually like this, and are classified as melee, despite having graphics that show otherwise.

 - Support Party Member: Like Ramza, she specializes in party buffs but also has multi-target damage options.
-Paralysis and Blind are also rare (currently only usable by Cloud for Paralysis and Wakka, Kefka, Vaan for Blind), which also gives her some utility.
+Paralysis and Blind are also rare, which also gives her some utility.
 However, her damage potential isn't particularly high.

 Introduced in Final Fantasy Type-0

 Recruited in his event.
 Ace is first encountered protecting a wounded chocobo from a monster, and while he is able to defeat the monster with the help of the party, they are unable to save the chocobo, leaving him feeling the pain of loss for the first time.